Skip to main content

 DOCUMENTS TO BE SUBMITTED

-* Students in possession of a foreign qualification must also send a copy of the declaration of value to the email: Questo indirizzo email è protetto dagli spambots. È necessario abilitare JavaScript per vederlo.
+* If your degree is from a foreign institution, please also send a copy of your declaration of value to the same address: Questo indirizzo email è protetto dagli spambots. È necessario abilitare JavaScript per vederlo.

 COREP staff is available for information and clarifications: Tel. +39.
 011 6399203